|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-The enclosed space over the liquid sodium pool is filled with the inert gas argon which will not chemically react with either the liquid sodium or steel.
-The argon pressure is maintained at one atmosphere by argon filled bladders in the corner silos.
+The liquid sodium pool cover gas is the inert gas argon which will not chemically react with either the liquid sodium or steel.
+The argon pressure is maintained at one atmosphere by argon filled bladders that are surrounded by air at atmospheric pressure.
+As the argon over the sodium pool expands argon flows into the bladders via gas coolers.
 This simple argon pressure control system does not require AC power.
 Fail safe argon space pressure control is essential for FNR enclosure structural integrity.

 HEAT EXCHANGE GALLERIES:

 Abutting the FNR enclosure are the eight heat exchange galleries that extend 9.0 m out from each of the octagonal FNR enclosure side walls.
 The heat exchange gallery end walls provide 1 m thick shear walls, incorporate large amounts of concrete and steel and serve the secondary function of protecting the sodium pool from low angle airplane or artillary attack.
 The outside dimensions of the central nuclear building are:

 The purpose of the heat exchange galleries is to safely transfer controllable amounts of heat from 0.2 MPa to 0.8 MPa NaK to atmospheric pressure molten nitrate salt and atmospheric pressure HTF.
 The heat exchange galleries have provisions for immediate suppression of NaK and HTF fires.

 The inside width of each heat exchange gallery is 8.0 m.
 Each heat exchange gallery contains 6 NaK-salt heat exchangers, 6 NaK-HTF heat exchangers and associated equipment spaced on 1.5 m centers.